 Train from Paris to Rouen Duration & Frequency

 SCNF Trains runs more than 20 trains to Rouen Rive Droite station throughout the day, beginning at about 6am.
 The trip between Paris and Rouen varies in length from 1 hour 12 minutes to 1 hour 41 minutes depending on the stops.
 Only a very few trains make a change.

 Special Note on Train from Paris to Rouen

 Most train tickets for Paris to Rouen will actually be for a train that ends in Le Havre.
 Rouen Rive Droite is the first stop on the trip between Paris and Le Havre.
 When you are checking the departure screens in the train station for which platform your train is departing from, be sure to look for the train to Le Havre.
 The stops of the train will scroll underneath, the first of which will be Rouen Rive Droite.

-are also very frequent with final return train departing around 9pm.
+Returning to Paris from your Rouen day trip is easy.
+Return trains are very frequent with final return train departing around 9pm.
 (Do not rely on this your actual day of travel!
 The schedule may be different based on day of week, time of year, and holiday and special event schedules!)